 Public Records Request

-You must make your request in writing and then send it to ESD.
-Your request must include a valid telephone number or e-mail address for ESD to respond.
-Below are several ways to make a request.
+You must send your written request to the District.
+Your request must include a valid telephone number or email address for the District to respond.

 - Email: email@example.com

-How Long will it Take for you to Respond?
+How Long it Will Take for a Response?

-ESD will respond within 5 business days of receiving your request.
-Our response will one of the following:
+Ellensburg School District will respond within five (5) business days of receipt your request.

-Postage charges will be added when ESD is asked to send items through the U.S. mail or other delivery service.
-ESD may decide not to charge for services if the cost is seen as negligible.
+Postage charges will be added when the District is asked to send items through the U.S. mail or other delivery service.
+Ellensburg School District may decide not to charge for services if the cost is seen as negligible.
 In some instances, advance payment may be required.